Kaustav Mitra

 This recorded video of an invited talk [Feb 04, 2026] at Clemson University's Department of Physics and Astronomy online seminar gives a very brief overview of my PhD thesis work at Yale.

-Please visit this SciX page to see my list of publications (only papers, i.e., excluding conference proceedings).
+Please visit this SciX page to see my list of refereed publications (only papers, i.e., excluding conference proceedings).

 The traditional techniques of modelling the galaxy-halo connection, such as the HOD / CLF modelling or abundance matching, were mostly developed in the first decade of this millenium, primarily with SDSS Main Galaxy Sample in mind: a low redshift sample where galaxies do not evolve significantly and a simple r-band cut results in a fairly complete sample.
 But the nature of galaxy survey data is changing drastically with DESI, Rubin, ROMAN, DESI-2 and other ongoing and upcoming surveys.
 The traditional approach to galaxy-halo connection will soon prove to be insufficient to capture the unprecedented dynamic range and the complexity in the joint distribution of multi-wavelength multi-survey data across vast redshift ranges.
 Galaxies evolve drastically between redshifts 10 and 0.1, and moreover, key features in galaxy SEDs move in and out of survey filters; as a result of these two together, a simple magnitude or color cut will produce very different galaxy samples at different redshifts.